Ivzaitsev/QuikLua-Lib/README.md

 A simple library for Quik(http://quik.ru/) in lua.

-Was created to aid in trading bots development.
+Was created to aid in robots development.